Experienced Waterbury Medical Malpractice Attorneys

 As hard as it might be to believe, doctors, nurses, and other medical professionals make mistakes during the course of treatment all of the time.
 While these mistakes are usually unintentional, the fact remains that they can cause profound suffering in the lives of patients who are the unfortunate victims of these mistakes.
 In the most serious cases, these mistakes can lead to incurable illness, permanent disfigurement or disability, or in the worst of cases, even death.

-An experienced Waterbury medical malpractice attorney at Berkowitz and Hanna LLC can help you take a stand against careless hospitals, physician groups, and the insurance companies that so often treat patients unfairly.
+Our highly skilled Waterbury medical malpractice lawyers at Berkowitz and Hanna LLC can help you take a stand against careless hospitals, physician groups, and the insurance companies that so often treat patients unfairly.
 We are here to pursue your best interests – to even the playing field between you and the powerful parties on the other side.

 You have rights.
 Let us fight for them.
 You could be entitled to much more than you realize.
-Before you talk with an insurance representative, call our office and ask a medical malpractice attorney about your options.
+Before you talk with an insurance representative, call our office and ask our Waterbury medical malpractice attorney about your options.
 Your initial consultation is completely free, and there’s no obligation whatsoever.

 The Types of Cases We Handle

 No two medical malpractice cases are quite alike.
 Fortunately, the talented legal team in our office has decades of experience in aggressive and successful med-mal litigation.
 We know how to fight back against hospitals and insurance companies.
 Our eyes are always on getting clients what they deserve – and that means maximum compensation.

 Our proven and trusted Waterbury medical injury attorneys at Berkowitz and Hanna LLC can help with any medical negligence claim, including: